 Tax treatment of electric vehicle charging points

 There's been an increased uptake in the purchase of electric vehicles and we've covered the tax benefits previously.
-In this post, we're going to cover the tax treatment of electric vehicle charging points.
+As a result, we'll now cover the tax treatment of electric vehicle charging points.

 Tax treatment of electric vehicle charging points - VAT rules

 HMRC recently published guidance about the VAT treatment of electric vehicle charging points.
-This can be summarised below:
+This is set out below:

 Liability relating to charging